IntuitionLabs

 Long-Context (1M Token) Pricing

-Anthropic does not currently charge an extra fee for model selection or endpoint usage beyond tokens.
+Anthropic does not charge an extra fee for model selection or endpoint usage beyond tokens.
 There is no monthly API subscription or tiered pricing—just pay-as-you-go.
 However, enterprises can secure whitelisted deployments with enterprise agreements (see below).

 Rate Limits and Cost Management